harvesthill/reddit-wiki-archive/steroids/your_first_cycle.md

 Again, an oral steroid is **completely optional**.
 Oral steroids can add greater complexity to cycles if we start throwing in more compounds.

-&gt; *It's suggested either to use* ***dry orals*** *or, to use aromatizing ones such as dianabol only if you can commit to properly managing the added complexity in managing your estrogen levels.*
+> *It's suggested either to use* ***dry orals*** *or, to use aromatizing ones such as dianabol only if you can commit to properly managing the added complexity in managing your estrogen levels.*

 **If one has preexisting pubertal gyno, or if you are prone to massive aromatization, there's better choices**.
 Aromatizing orals might be better as finishers **once you've already learned E2 management**.
 But if you can keep your estrogen under control, and aren't afraid of the added complexity, they can certainly be fun to run in the beginning.